 - 8 large pitas warmed

-- Fresh cilantro (coriander) leaves
+- fresh cilantro for serving; leaves only

 Instructions